paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-113-defense-civilian-training-corps.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159 substituted “Under Secretary of Defense” for “Under Secretary for Defense”.

 2023—Subsec. (a).
 Pub.
 L. 118–31 inserted heading.

 2022—Pub.
 L. 117–263 designated existing provisions as subsec. (a), substituted “The Secretary of Defense, acting through the Under Secretary for Defense for Acquisition and Sustainment, shall establish and maintain” for “For the purposes of preparing selected students for public service in Department of Defense occupations relating to acquisition, science, engineering, or other civilian occupations determined by the Secretary of Defense, and to target critical skill gaps in the Department of Defense, the Secretary of Defense shall establish and maintain”, and added subsecs. (b) and (c).